Understanding the PPD skin test and tuberculosis

 For people without a known risk factor for TB, a 15 mm or larger firm swelling at the injection site indicates a positive reaction.

 People who received a bacillus Calmette-Guérin (BCG) vaccine against TB may have a false-positive reaction to the PPD test.
 Some countries outside the United States that have a high prevalence of TB give the BCG vaccine.
 Many people born outside of the United States have had the BCG vaccine, but it’s not given in the United States due to its questionable effectiveness.

 The PPD skin test isn’t foolproof.
-One in five people infected with the bacteria that cause TB may not have any reaction to the test.
+Some people infected with the bacteria that cause TB may not have any reaction to the test.
 Diseases such as cancer and medications like steroids and chemotherapy that weaken your immune system may also cause a false-negative result.